 In this article, we will explore wax resists in detail.
 We will cover both the practical applications and the decorative applications of this substance in ceramics.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.

 Applying Wax Resists at the Bottom of the Pottery

-One of the most common uses of wax resist in pottery is while glazing and firing the bottom of the pot.
-Glazing the bottom of pottery is often considered one of the more challenging aspects of pottery, precisely because the glaze applied at the bottom will fuse to the shelf while firing the pot in a kiln.
-There are several different solutions to this problem, one of which is the application of wax resist.
+One of the most common uses of wax-resist in pottery is when glazing the bottom of your pot.
+Applying wax resist prevents the glaze from sticking.
+The glaze wipes right off and the wax resist burns off in the kiln.
+Glaze on the bottom of pottery is often considered one of the more challenging aspects of pottery, precisely because if any glaze is left on the bottom will fuse to the shelf while firing the pot in a kiln.
+Let’s take a closer look at and how to use wax resist.